ryanmaxwell/UKSyntaxColoredTextView/README.markdown

 * Built-in support for "Go To Line" and "Go To Character" to select parts of the text, also useful for highlighting lines when reporting coding errors.
 * Controller classes for editing preferences included.
 * Maintains indentation (if desired).

+##UKSyntaxColoredTextViewController

+This is a view controller class that implements a text editor that performs "live" syntax coloring in an NSTextView, and generally tries to be helpful to editing structured text documents for programming.

 ##Adapting to Other Programming Languages